m-z-b/class_list/README.md

 # ClassList

+When analyzing an unfamiliar project, it can be useful to have a class hierarchy to hand.

-Scan a set of Ruby files and print out any classes declared and their hierarchy.
+Classlist scans a set of Ruby files and prints out any classes declared with their hierarchy.

 Note.
 This is a quick and dirty syntactic scan which does NOT take account of any module declarations or nested classes.